African First Aid Materials (AFAM)

-Several Red Cross National Societies expressed the need for First Aid materials adapted to the African context.
-In addition the World Bank identified First Aid training as a low-cost opportunity to decrease the burden of disease and injury in Sub-Saharan Africa.
-Thus, Belgian Red Cross-Flanders decided to develop First Aid Materials (AFAM) including prevention advice for the African context according to the latest medical and scientific data using the evidence-based practice methodology.
+Several Red Cross national societies expressed the need for first-aid materials tailored to the African context.
+In addition, the World Bank identified first-aid training as a low-cost opportunity to decrease the burden of disease and injury in sub-Saharan Africa.
+In this light, Belgian Red Cross-Flanders decided to develop first-aid materials (in the form of the African First Aid Materials (AFAM)) including prevention-related advice for the African context drawing on the latest medical and scientific data with the aid of the evidence-based practice methodology.

 Why use AFAM?

-AFAM is a first aid manual that can be used for many different target audiences.
-You will find a treasure trove of information.
-For every condition, the most important actions are described and illustrated.
-Instructions are simple.
-They can use and work this information into their own electronic and print publications.
+AFAM is a first-aid manual that can be used for many target audiences.
+You'll find a treasure trove of information there.
+For every condition, the most important actions are described and illustrated, accompanied by simple instructions.
+Furthermore, caregivers can use this information and incorporate it into their own electronic and print publications.

-- Specialists throughout Sub-Saharan Africa developed the guidelines on which AFAM is based.
-Special attention was given to African studies.
+- Specialists throughout sub-Saharan Africa developed the guidelines on which AFAM is based.
+Special attention was given here to African studies.

-- A panel of eleven African experts inside and outside the Red Cross guided the project.
-The panel discussed and validated the recommendations and didactical material.
+- A panel of 11 African experts from the Red Cross and other organisations guided the project.
+The panel discussed and validated the recommendations and educational material.

-- AFAM-based didactic tools as developed by African partners will be electronically shared on the download page.
-This way African first aid organizations can share their AFAM-based tools.
+- AFAM-based didactic tools developed by African partners will be shared electronically on the download page.
+In this way African first-aid organisations can share their AFAM-based tools.

-- An easy toool for supporting the roll-out of first aid training to children in Africa.
+- An easy tool for supporting the rollout of first-aid training for children in Africa.

 Use AFAM now

 The digital AFAM manual can be downloaded free of charge.
-Please fill out the form below to acquire access.
+Please complete the form below to access this invaluable resource.
 AFAM is available in English and French.